globalpolicy/pubgmobilemousehelper/README.md

 <li>Ability to save custom presets for different weapons along with six built-ins</li>
 <li>Enter key switches between different presets when in monitoring mode for when within the game</li>
   <li>Arrow keys modify the dx and dy parameters when in monitoring mode for when within the game</li>
+  <li>F7 key to toggle recoil correction on and off</li>
   </ul>

   </p>

->\*Recoil correction has been implemented by basically holding and dragging the in-game cursor since the game crosshair doesn't correspond to the actual cursor position.
-And while the in-game cursor does correspond to the actual cursor position, it is constantly repositioned to somewhere near the center of the game window.
-So, a simple SetCursorPos() call doesn't do the trick (tried and failed).
-This is the reason mouse_event() calls have been used to simulate mouse movement in terms of x and y displacements - dx and dy - for recoil correction.
+>\*mouse_event() calls have been used to simulate mouse movement in terms of x and y displacements - dx and dy - for recoil correction.
 Furthermore, looping through the intermediate dx and dy pixels without any artificially placed delays seems to be too quick for the game to register - the recoil correction stops working altogether.
 This is why a WaitMs delay is required.

 <hr/>
 <p>